henryw374/henryw374.github.io.old/_posts/2021-02-19-clojurescript-firebase-simple.md

       :on-dispose #(do (.off ref "value" callback)))))
 ```

-The Reagent atom returned from this function will be updated with the current value at that path in the
+The 'Reaction' object returned from this function will be updated with the current value whenever
-database whenever it changed - nice!
+it changes - nice!
 Now, if we want to use that as part of a Re-frame subscription, we can call it
 from a [Signal function](https://github.com/day8/re-frame/blob/2965ffeda9b8f3b687e2c3e0ba9a62e7fe64c0bb/src/re_frame/core.cljc#L201)

 ```clojure